-With a record three back-to-back Melbourne Cup triumphs, Glen Boss is considered Australia’s most accomplished and successful ‘big-race’ jockey.
+With a record three back-to-back Melbourne Cup triumphs and more than 80 Group 1 victories, Glen Boss is considered Australia’s most accomplished and successful ‘big-race’ jockey.

 His successive trio of Melbourne Cup victories ensured him a place in racing immortality – no other jockey has achieved this momentous feat in the 151-year history of Australia’s most famous race.
 Boss rode more Group One winners during the 2004-2006 seasons than any other jockey.

 Although he was based in Hong Kong between 2007 and 2008, Boss answered an SOS from Gai Waterhouse and produced a gilt-edged performance to pilot Sebring to victory in the 2008 Golden Slipper at Rosehill.

 With the promise of support from leading stables, Boss returned to Sydney a few months later.
 By the end of the spring, lack of opportunity had him plying his trade in Melbourne.